There are loads of great ways to learn Spanish, and you will need to find the best one for you in order to learn the language effectively.

 Cell 211 is a very good thug movie, as they say.

-By watching it in original version or with subtitles (ideal format for Spanish courses), you will also discover dialogues quite simple to understand and especially, a more common and coloquial vocabulary, slang or even very familiar.
-And yes, it’s also learning a foreign language!
+By watching it in original version or with subtitles (ideal format for Spanish courses), you will also discover that the dialogues are quite easy to understand.

 Besides, it’s more or less the common theme of the film.
-Benjamin Esposito, policeman, investigated for 25 years on an unsolved murder.
-Obsessed that he is by the non-resolution of this affair, which deprived a husband of “pure love” of his wife.
+Benjamin Esposito, a policeman, has spent 25 years investigating an unsolved murder.
+He is obsessed by the non-resolution of this affair, which deprived a husband of the “pure love” of his wife.
 A story that will remind him constantly of his own, as he is the lover of his work colleague.

-25 years later, new elements will allow him finally to get on the track of the murderer.
-Interpreted masterfully by Ricardo Darin and Soledad Villamil, The Secret in Their Eyes is a police and love thriller that will leave you breathless.
+25 years later, new elements will allow him to finally track down the murderer.
+Played masterfully by Ricardo Darin and Soledad Villamil, The Secret in Their Eyes is a crime and love thriller that will leave you breathless.

 This Spanish film, released in 2004, is directed by Alex de La Iglesia.
 He directed Guillermo Toledo, Monica Cervera and Luis Varela.
 The Perfect Crime tells the story of a shopkeeper in a department store who kills one of his colleagues by accident.
-One of the saleswomen of the perfumery department witnesses the scene and takes advantage of all this to blackmail the seller, especially on the sexual level.
+One of the saleswomen of the perfumery department witnesses the scene and takes advantage of the situation to blackmail the seller, especially on a sexual level.

-Javier Bardem is poignant in the role of Ramon Sampedro, now quadriplegic and wishing to end his days.
+Javier Bardem is poignant in the role of Ramon Sampedro, now quadriplegic and wishing to end his life.

-He has also received 14 Goyas, Cinema Awards awarded annually since 1987 by the Academy of Arts and Sciences of Cinematography of Spain.
+It also received 14 Goyas, Cinema Awards awarded annually by the Academy of Arts and Sciences of Cinematography of Spain since 1987 .
 They are the equivalent of French Cesar or American Academy Awards.

-Why watch this movie?
-For the strong story between Ramón, who can move only the head since his accident, and Rosa, young worker full of joy and life who wants to help Ramón.
-A story about the end of life that is particularly resonant today when the debate on euthanasia and assisted suicide is popular.
+Why should you watch this movie?
+For the strong story between Ramón, who can only move his head after the accident, and Rosa, a young worker full of joy and life who wants to help Ramón.
+A story about the end of life that is particularly resonant today where the debate about euthanasia and assisted suicide is often in the public eye.

-Film directed by Pablo Berger, this drama released in 2013 tells the story of Carmen, a beautiful girl whose childhood was marked by a mother-in-law.
+Film directed by Pablo Berger, this drama released in 2013 tells the story of Carmen, a beautiful girl whose childhood was marked by her mother-in-law.
 The action is located in the 1920s in southern Spain.
-Carmen will meet a traveling troupe of dwarf bullfighters who will integrate her in their troop and give her the nickname Blanca Nieves or Snow White in English.
+Carmen meets a travelling troupe of dwarf bullfighters who will integrate her in to their troop and give her the nickname Blanca Nieves or Snow White in English.

 “Sparkling visually, this film is declared as a lightly cruel poem, punctuated by the energetic flamenco of Alfonso de Vilallonga.”
 One can read about a review of Metro.
 In black and white, without dialogue, this Andalusian and silent version of Snow White remains to be discovered for its intensity, especially its gaze on the bullfight.

-Film by Julio Medem, who was awarded at the beginning of his film career by the Goya of Best Director.
+This is a film by Julio Medem, who was named Best Director by the Goya at the beginning of his career.
 After the death of her boyfriend, Lucia, who is a waitress in Madrid, disappears.
-She exiled itself on a Mediterranean island in order to recharge her batteries.
+She takes herself off to a Mediterranean island in order to recharge her batteries.
 In the calm of her exile, she rediscovers the troubled aspects of her former love relationship.

-The main actress, Paz Vega, was rewarded by the Goya of the female revelation, which marked a turning point in her career and will then be worth to be noticed by a certain Pedro Almodovar who gave her a small role in “Speak with her”.
+The main actress, Paz Vega, won the the Goya award for Best New Actress in 2001 for her role as Lucía in this film.
+It also marked a turning point in her career as she was subsequently noticed by a certain Pedro Almodóvar who gave her a small role in “Speak With Her”.

-The most American Spanish films!
-Why?
-Because this film was written and directed by Woody Allen but was filmed in New York, Asturias and Catalonia!
+This Spanish-American film was written and directed by Woody Allen, and was filmed in New York, Asturias and Catalonia!
 Do not hesitate to put it in original Spanish version to listen to Javier Bardem and Penelope Cruz.
-For Anglophones, you can also see it again in American version and fall under the spell of Scarlett Johansson, sensual blonde with a broken but so sexy voice.
+For Anglophones, you can also see it again in its English version and fall under the spell of Scarlett Johansson.

 Vicky Cristina Barcelona: a three-part love story told by Woody Allen, in the Catalan city.

-The story of Vicky Cristina Barcelona (VCB) is located in Barcelona, where 2 Americans, Vicky (the beautiful brown actress Rebecca Hall) and Cristina (Scarlett Johansson) spend holidays, one to complete her master in Catalan identity and the other to change ideas after a break in love.
+The story of Vicky Cristina Barcelona (VCB) is located in Barcelona, where 2 Americans, Vicky (the beautiful brown actress Rebecca Hall) and Cristina (Scarlett Johansson) are on holiday.

 It is in the Catalan city that they fall under the spell of Juan Antonio (Javier Bardem), playing the role of a painter who invites them to spend a weekend of fun in his beautiful house in Oviedo.
-Add the return of Maria Elena, ex-wife of Juan Antonio, played by the dark and beautiful Penelope Cruz and you will get a very sensual film.
-VCB received a Golden Globe Award in 2009 as Best Comedy.
+Add the return of Maria Elena, Juan Antonio’s ex-wife, played by the dark and beautiful Penelope Cruz, and you get a very sensual film.
+VCB received a Golden Globe Award in 2009 for Best Comedy.

 The film is a tribute to this woman who will do everything possible to find the father of Esteban, who in the meantime has changed sex.
 The story of a woman ready for anything to overcome the death of her son.

-Volver is the story of Raimunda, played by Penelope Cruz, who lives with her companion Paco and her 14-year-old daughter.
-In the company of Soledad, his sister, Raimunda returns to her native village to look after their parents’ graves and visit their aunt Paula, who is losing her head a little.
+Volver is the story of Raimunda, played by Penelope Cruz, who lives with her companion Paco, and her 14-year-old daughter.
+In the company of Soledad, his sister, Raimunda returns to her native village to look after their parents’ graves and visit their aunt Paula, who is starting to lose her head.
 On their return to Madrid, Raimunda’s husband attempts to rape Paula, and she attempts to defend herself accidentally.

-The magnificent Penelope Cruz is the muse of director Pedro Almodovar.
+The magnificent Penelope Cruz is the star of Volver

-The latest film on the triptych devoted to Almodovar, The Bad Education features Enrique and Ignacio, two friends who have been raised in a religious school and who have been subject to the ill-treatment and abuse of a pedophile priest, Father Manolo.
-A theme unfortunately of actuality, without of course wanting to make generalities.
+The latest film on the triptych devoted to Almodóvar, The Bad Education features Enrique and Ignacio, two friends who have been raised in a religious school and who have been subject to the ill-treatment and abuse of a paedophile priest, Father Manolo.

-Pedro Almodovar is one of the greatest Spanish directors.
-His films are marked by the omnipresence of love and women.
+Pedro Almodóvar is one of the greatest Spanish directors.
+His films are marked by the omnipresence of love.

 The film takes place entirely in Spain, mainly in the cities of Madrid, Valencia and Alella.
-It depicts the young Gael Garcia Bernal, a Mexican actor, who has to assume a triple role of a brother mythomaniac, revengeful and a homosexual evil in his skin.
-This actor will also be revealed in the film Babel, alongside Brad Pitt and Cate Blanchett, directed by Innaritu.
+It depicts the young Gael Garcia Bernal, a Mexican actor, who has to assume a triple role of a brother mythomaniac, revengeful and a homosexual.
+This actor is also in the film Babel, alongside Brad Pitt and Cate Blanchett, directed by Innaritu.

-Lets put dramatic comedies aside and go for a thriller directed by Alejandro Amenabar, also writer, actor and producer.
-In fact, it is the first feature film directed by Amenabar, which caused a sensation at the Berlin Festival and which won 7 Goyas.
+Let’s put dramatic comedies aside and go for a thriller directed by Alejandro Amenabar, also writer, actor and producer.
+In fact, it is the first feature film directed by Amenabar, which caused a sensation at the Berlin Festival, and which won 7 Goyas in 1996.

-Let’s finish this selection with a second Spanish film, directed by Alejandro Amenabar (1988).
-Open your eyes has been the subject of an American remake that you may have already seen: Vanilla Sky with Tom Cruise and Penelope Cruz.
+We will finish this selection with a second Spanish film directed by Alejandro Amenabar.
+Open Your Eyes (1998) has been the subject of an American remake that you may have already seen: Vanilla Sky with Tom Cruise and Penelope Cruz.

 Are you attracted by Spanish culture in movies?

-In Open Your Eyes, you will find Penelope Cruz, another director’s muse, at the peak of her beauty.
-A thriller worthy of Almodovar’s greatest films.
+In Open Your Eyes, you will find Penelope Cruz in one of her best roles to date.
+A thriller worthy of the title of one of Almodovar’s greatest films.